Week 14 NFL score predictions: A guide to best games, more

 Jeremy Fowler's pick: The Steelers are 0-3 in Oakland during the Ben Roethlisberger era, missing the playoffs all three of those years.
 But these Raiders are too outclassed to make it a fourth.
 Roethlisberger will have ample time in the pocket against a defense that has 10 sacks, and facing Oakland's 31st-ranked rushing defense will ease the transition for fill-in tailbacks Jaylen Samuels and Stevan Ridley.
 With the Patriots and Saints awaiting, the Steelers know they can't lose this one.
 Steelers 34, Raiders 20

 Paul Gutierrez's pick: Oakland is the only place Roethlisberger has yet to win a road game in the AFC.
-The Steelers are scuffling, with two straight losses, and the Raiders offense is starting to hum.
+The Steelers are scuffling, with two straight losses, and the Raiders' offense is starting to hum.
 Something has to give, right?
 Steelers 33, Raiders 31

 FPI win projection: PIT, 73.5 percent.
 Big swings are in play for both teams in this game, according to FPI, but for very different things.
 The Steelers would have an 85 percent chance to win the AFC North with a win and 58 percent chance with a loss.
 The Raiders would have a 38 percent chance at the top pick in the draft with a loss and just a 5 percent chance with a win.